 - Value for money: There are a lot of VPNs on the market so there’s no need to sign up for anything other than a plan that offers great value for money.
 This is particularly the case for the VPNs listed in this post, for which we offer VPN discount coupons.
 They even come with money-back guarantees of at least 30 days.

 Looking for the above (and more) involves the hands-on testing of each VPN in areas including speed and security.
 Our VPN testing methodology helps us find only the best VPNs for changing your location online.

 You may have come across the term “geo-spoofing”.
 Spoofing your location is just another term for faking or hiding your location.
 This requires changing your IP address.
 One of the easiest ways to spoof your location is to use a VPN.
 This allows you to connect to a server in another country and obtain a different IP address.

 Why would I want to pretend to be in a different country?

 There are two main reasons to use a VPN to fake your location.
-The first is to access geo-restricted content.
-For many people, this means streaming services such as Netflix and BBC iPlayer.
+The first is to securely access geo-restricted content.
+For many people, this means streaming services such as Hulu or BBC iPlayer.
 However, some countries have strict online censorship which can mean blocks for anything from social media (Facebook, Twitter, Instagram) to news and political sites.
 Connecting to a server abroad and obtaining a new IP address is a way around this.

 The second reason to pretend to be in a different country with a VPN is security.
 A VPN helps protect your online privacy.
 In countries with limited freedom such as China and Saudi Arabia, a VPN can be essential for avoiding government surveillance.
 A VPN secures your data with encryption and hides your location, protecting you from hackers and snoopers.
 Plus, if you choose a no-logs VPN, you can rest easy knowing that your personal information stays private at all times.